Documentation

 adminExports blocks and routes to the VTEX Admin.

-assetsHandles assets used by store theme blocks.
+assetsHandles assets used by Store Theme blocks.
 It gets all asset paths used and uploads them to the VTEX IO database.
-You can learn how to use it by accessing the recipe on Using the Assets Builder.
+For more information, refer to the Using the Assets Builder guide.

 configurationAllows you to allocate code pertaining to service configurations to an app that's independent of the platform.
-You can learn how to use it by accessing the recipe on Developing service configuration apps.
+For more information, refer to the Developing service configuration apps guide.

 dotnetInterprets the /dotnet directory, empowering the development of custom backend services.